 4. Check for damage

 Sometimes cracks, breaks, and corrosion on your phone aren't visible right away.
 Try shining a light on the screen and removing your phone case to check for any physical damage.
 You can also try calling your device to see if it vibrates or rings.
 Water damage?
 Here are 8 ways to dry your phone fast.

 5. Perform a factory reset

 When your Android or iPhone won't power on, restoring your device to its factory settings may be your only option.
-But Asurion Experts only recommend this as a last resort, after you've tried everything else.
+But this should be a last resort, after you've tried everything else, because it erases nearly all the data on your device.

 If you can't perform a factory reset on your iPhone because of a frozen or black screen, connect it to a computer and use a program like Finder® or iTunes® to enter Recovery Mode.
 For Samsung Galaxy® S8, newer models, and other devices, you can factory reset your Android phone by following our guide.

 Protect your phone